-Church of Holy Spirit was erected outside the city walls in the second half of the 15th century.
-The founder and benefactor of the church and the nearby shelter were the municipal authorities.
-At the beginning of the seventeenth century it was rebuilt, at that time, among others, the western gable was transformed.
-In 1655, it was burned during the Swedish Deluge, it was rebuilt in 1698.
+The Gothic church of Holy Spirit was erected in the second half of the 15th century on the site of an older foundation from 1385.
+The town authorities were the founder and benefactor of the church and the almshouse built next to it.
+Around 1620, the church was rebuilt, then the western gable was transformed.
+In 1655, the church burnt down during the Swedish Deluge, but it was rebuilt only in 1698.
 During the German occupation, the temple was plundered and turned into a military warehouse.
-In 1944 it was reopened but only for German soldiers.
-After the Second World War, renovation began.
+In 1944 it was reopened, but only for German soldiers.
+After the Second World War, the renovation of the historic building began.

 Maluśkiewicz P., Gotyckie kościoły w Wielkopolsce, Poznań 2008.

 Murowana architektura romańska i gotycka w Wielkopolsce, red.
 J.Tomala, tom 1, Kalisz 2007.